M&S clothing sales fall for ninth straight quarter

 M&S said its overall expectations for the 2013-14 year were unchanged after first-half profit before tax and one off items fell to 261.6 million pounds, on sales of 4.9 billion pounds.

-The food business, which contributes over half of group sales, saw second-quarter like-for-like sales up 3.2 percent - an 18th straight quarter of growth.
+The group's food business, which contributes over half of group sales, saw second-quarter like-for-like sales up 3.2 percent, at the top end of analysts' forecasts.

 ($1 = 0.6269 British pounds)